Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-25-2022

 Jamaican sea moss grows in warmer Pacific and Caribbean waters (as you can probably gather from the name).
 It’s found naturally on rocks, but it can also be farmed on top of water-bound rope systems.
 It grows in long tendrils with small fronds, and can be found in a variety of colors, though it’s usually gold or purple.

 Jamaican moss and Irish moss share a lot of the same applications.
-Their main differences are in how they look, where they grow, and whether or not they can be successfully cultivated—Jamaican moss can be farmed, while Irish moss cannot.
+Their main differences are in how they look amnd where they grow in the ocean.

 The Uses of Irish Moss